Charles

 When he registered for the draft on June 5, 1917 Charles Cooke was living at 1017 Francis Street in South Camden.
 The 1920 Census, taken in January, show him living at 1137 South 2nd Street.
 His neighbors at 1123 South 2nd Street were the Alonzo Cioffi family; granddaughter Rosolia Cioffi would, after graduating from Camden High School, work for many years in Camden as a teacher and school principal.

 Charles Cooke was appointed to the Camden Fire Department on November 22, 1920 and reported for duty with Engine Company 1 at 409 Pine Street on January 1, 1921.
 He spent his entire career as a fire fighter with Engine Company 1.
-Charles Cooke was one of the original six Black fire fighters, the others being Walter W. Carter, Leroy Hatchett, George Johnson, Roscoe Tribbett and Benjamin Walters.
+Charles Cooke was one of the six Black fire fighters, the others being Walter W. Carter, Leroy Hatchett, George Johnson, Roscoe Tribbett and Benjamin Walters, who were hired when the Department was reintegrated.
 The following year three more were added- Byron Davis, Alfred E. Greene, and Louis Stevens.

 World War I Draft Card